camunda/camunda/docs/src/bpmn-workflows/receive-tasks.md

 * the name of the message
 * the correlation key

 The correlation key is specified as [JSON Path](reference/json-conditions.html) expression.
 It is evaluated when the receive task is entered and extracts the value from the workflow instance payload.
-The value must be a string.
+The value must be either a string or a number.

 XML representation: